-Dogs have minds of their own, and they respond to the commands of their owners because they value harmonious relationships.
+Dogs have minds of their own, and they respond to their owner's commands because they value harmonious relationships.
 Dogs want peace.
 So, when our dogs strongly resist our commands, it likely means what we are requesting of them is highly threatening and disturbing.
-A significant number of dogs are genetically predisposed to being fearful and anxious, (Tiira, Sulkama, Lohi, 2016) without the added pressures from us.The activities and environments we place them in can ease or exasperate their anxiety.
+A significant number of dogs are genetically predisposed to being fearful and anxious, (Tiira, Sulkama, Lohi, 2016) and this can be exacerbated by the added pressures we place on them.
+The activities and environments we put them in can ease or exacerbate their anxiety.
 It is beyond our ability to genetically alter their physiological responses, or reprogram their neuronal circuits, to lessen that anxiety.
 What we can do is stop putting them in crates.
-Yet disturbingly, the crating industry's response to the fear dogs experience when crated has produced such solutions as the 'high anxiety crate'.
-An escape proof box designed to outsmart dogs who suffer from separation anxiety and claustrophobia.
+Yet disturbingly, the crating industry's response to the fear dogs experience when crated has produced solutions such as the 'high anxiety crate,' an escape proof box designed to outsmart dogs who suffer from separation anxiety and claustrophobia.
 The walls are welded and riveted for extra strength, and equipped with four steel locks to withstand the toughest escape attempts.
 Oh, and stackable too!
 This sadistic response to another being's fear and panic reveals the mentality behind the crating culture.
 I hope that seeing these products opens some eyes.
 Crating is not about caregiving.
 It's about power and control.
 It's about exploiting one's position over a helpless being for our own purposes.
 Even hinting that crating is for a dog's own comfort and safety is disingenuous.